freerange/site/soups/weeknotes/week-150.snip.markdown

 * JM/Chris paired on some subtle behaviour around carrier wave and _cache
 * JA started work integrating our app into the router of the single domain
 * Jase at http://forwardtechnology.co.uk/events/mr-mobbles-magical-emporium

+## Wednesday

+* JA fought with the asset pipeline in Rails
+* Supplies for the office warming
+* Jase painting our logo
+* Timmy working again

+## Thursday

+* Jase painting our logo